• Skip to primary navigation

 • Preheat oven to 350 degrees F. Line a cookie sheet with parchment paper.

-• In a medium bowl whisk together the flour, baking soda, and salt.
+• In a large bowl whisk together the flour, baking soda, and salt.
 Set aside.

-• In a large bowl, use an electric mixer to cream butter and sugars.
+• In the bowl of an electric mixer, cream butter and sugars.

 • Add eggs, pudding mix, and vanilla.
 Beat until fluffy.